astampoulis/website-source/content/blog/makam-tutorial-01.md

 at [Originate](http://www.originate.com), but over the past six months or so I've been working quite a bit on it.

-This post contains Makam code that you can run using the Play button on the bottom-right corner; you can also edit the final code block to try out your own examples (the second button will take you there).
+**This post contains Makam code that you can run using the Play button on the bottom-right corner**; you can also edit the final code block to try out your own examples (the second button will take you there).
 You can also follow the [installation instructions](https://github.com/astampoulis/makam#installation) for Makam and run